thabangkgatlhanye7117/wireframing/README.md

 - Focuses on structure and content hierachy
 - Ensures everyone agrees on functionality and layout upfront

 How Wireframes guide design and team communication
 - Wireframes help designers, developers and stakeholders to stay aligned on page structure and key features, communicate ideas visually inbstead of relying on long explanations, provide a reference point for developers to understand what to build and for clients to approve before moving to detailed designing.

+ Wireframing in practice
+  - A team desinging a food deleivery app created a wireframes showing the checkout flow.
+During review they noticed users had to through 5 screens to place an order which felt too long.

+    They simplified the process by combining steps in the wireframe stage this reduced user drop-offs during checkout and improved order completion rates after launch

+Role of wireframing in user-friendly designs
+- Wireframing helps teams spot flaws early, refine user flow, and test ideas visually.
+By focusing on structure before visuals, it ensures the final product is intuitive, efficient, and user-centered.